jzy3d/jGL/README.md

 [test cases to jGL](https://github.com/jzy3d/jGL/tree/master/src/test/java/jgl) to truly debug and understand how the color buffer changes according to various GL configurations.

-Despite a strong motivation for enhancing Jzy3D, we kept jGL in a distinct repository to let anyone work with it without depending on Jzy3D.
+Despite a strong motivation for enhancing Jzy3D, I kept jGL in a distinct repository to let anyone work with it without depending on Jzy3D.

 Appart of being an interesting alternative for simple 3D charts rendering, jGL is an excellent school for understanding how OpenGL works inside, as the source code is well organized and readable.

-The later Architecture section will help anyone willing to dive in the library code.
+The Architecture section will help anyone willing to dive in the library code.

 # Architecture